Mecanik/cloudflare-image-resizing/README.md

 # Cloudflare Image Resizing plugin for WordPress
- Rewrites images on the fly so you to use the [Cloudflare Image Resizing](https://blog.cloudflare.com/announcing-cloudflare-image-resizing-simplifying-optimal-image-delivery/) feature.
+ Rewrites images on the fly so you can use the [Cloudflare Image Resizing](https://blog.cloudflare.com/announcing-cloudflare-image-resizing-simplifying-optimal-image-delivery/) service.

  You will speed up your website drastically by offering to browsers AVIF/WEBP images delivered from global locations thanks to Cloudflare.